finnito/Science/content/12phy/as91173/11-series-and-parallel-resistance.md

 ## Total Resistance in Circuits

 - When you add resistors in series, the total resistance __increases__
-- When you add resistors in parallel the total total resistance __decreases__
+- When you add resistors in parallel the total resistance __decreases__
-    + Because there are more paths for the current to flow through.
+    + Because there are more paths for the current to flow through (the _pipe_ is bigger)

 ---